MatejaMaric/MatejaMaric/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a bunch of projects, checkout my recent commits!
-- 🌱 I’m currently learning Docker Swarm.
+- 🌱 I’m currently learning about distributed systems.
 - 👯 I’m looking to collaborate on anything open source!
-- 🤔 I’m looking for help with fixing a bug in my [software renderer](https://github.com/MatejaMaric/erender/issues/1).
-- 💬 Ask me about anything really, but I can probably help you with GNU/Linux, web development or C++.
+- 💬 Ask me about anything really, but I can probably help you with GNU/Linux, Go or TypeScript.
 - 📫 How to reach me: <https://matejamaric.com/contact/>
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I used to be super into software minimalism and I had a functional setup that used only 48MB of RAM!